andresziemecki/Cheatsheets/Flutter/routing.md

 Navigator.pushName('route')
 ```

 When pressing the back button it pops the current page.
+So it deletes everything it is in the current page

 Becareful on pushing pages that we have already in the stack.